Statement of Values

 - Any other office that is deemed necessary.

-- The chairman should, unless it is not possible, be a member of the States of Jersey.
+- The Party Leader should, unless it is not possible, be a member of the States Assembly.

 - A member may hold up to two of these positions.